🇰🇷

 📝 Application Steps

-4. 4Apply at Korean embassy/consulate in your home country
+3. 3Submit application at the Korean embassy or consulate in your home country

-8. 8Register for ARC within 90 days of arrival
+6. 6Register for a Korean Residence Card (ARC) within 90 days of arrival

 ⚠️ Restrictions

-• Cannot work more than 25 hours per week
+• Part-time work only — maximum 25 hours per week

 💡 Tips